Rajapaksa ally named PM in Sri Lanka as protest site cleared

 Credit: Rafiq Maqbool

-Army soldiers remove tents from the site of a protest camp outside the Presidential Secretariat in Colombo, Sri Lanka, Friday, July 22, 2022.
+A protester tries to speak with an army officer at the site of a protest camp outside the Presidential Secretariat in Colombo, Sri Lanka, early Friday, July 22, 2022.
 (AP Photo/Rafiq Maqbool)

 Credit: Rafiq Maqbool